unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 # Prepare the data for machine learning
-In general, it is important to check if the data contains any weird values such as `9999` or `NaN` or `NoneType`, for instance using pandas `data.describe()` function.
-If so, such values must be removed or replaced such values.
+In general, it is important to check if the data contains any unexpected values such as `9999` or `NaN` or `NoneType`, for instance using pandas `data.describe()` function.
+If so, such values must be removed or replaced.
 In the present case the data is luckily pre-prepared to some extent and shouldn't contain such values, so that this step could here be omitted.

 ### Split data and labels into training, validation, and test set